axieax/sort-algorithm-time/README.md

-# Computation Time comparison between useIntSort and UNIX sort algorithms
+# Computation Time Comparison Between useIntSort and UNIX sort Algorithms

 ## The Task
 The task involves completing the program useIntList.c, which reads and sorts a list of integers using linked lists and insertion sort.
 We are then required to compare the average computation time of useIntList to the UNIX sort command.